PoyoP0yo/m/process.md

 In terms of overall impact on a resume, certifications are mostly an extra bonus for employers.
 However, some ones that will give a little extra consideration to a resume are the Google Cloud ML Engineer certification, an AWS or Azure ML certification, or Andrew Ng's ML course.
 If you can afford to take any one of these courses, they can provide a small edge over others.
 Do keep in mind that projects are still more important to have.

 # Internships/Jobs
 A ML engineer career isn't usually viewed as an entry level position, so it may be necessary to get some experience in as a Data Scientist or Software Engineer first if possible.
-The below sections are some tips on getting to the
+The below sections are some tips on getting to other jobs and applying for the ML role.

 ## Resume Material
 Use the other sections of this page to help in addding content to your resume.
 When making the resume,